vmario89/Attraccess/docs/developer/plugins.md

 ### Compiled Structure

-After compilation, the plugin structure that gets loaded by Attraccess looks like this:
+After compilation, the plugin structure that gets loaded by FabAccess looks like this:

 ```
 plugin-name/